 Each Organization comes pre-configured with three default pre-built Datastores, one associated with each out-of-the-box profile:

 Each profile is automatically connected to the corresponding Datastore.
-These pre-configured Datastores and profiles enable Builders to easily work with separate containers of data that tie to one application.
+These pre-configured Datastores and profiles enable you to easily work with separate containers of data that tie to one application.
 For example, when building out an application and storing a user's contact information in AirData, app builders are able to use the Development profile to test writing data back to AirData.
-Then when ready to test, app builders can change the profile to QA and write data to the QA Datastore, and lastly when ready for production, the profile can be changed to Production to write to the Production Datastore.
+Then when ready to test, app builders can change the profile to QA and write data to the QA Datastore, and, when ready for production, the profile can be changed to Production to write to the Production Datastore.

 Profiles contain the configuration information for a published instance of an application.
 You can modify the profile being accessed in the Studio by selecting a profile from the Profile Selection dropdown menu at the center top of the Studio, next to the application name.

-It is also possible to create new profiles and Datastores.
-For more on how to create new profiles, see Profiles and Deployment Settings.
 New Datastores are created directly in the AirData Builder, by clicking on the '+' button to the right of the App Objects section in the Tree, and then selecting Create Datastore from the dropdown menu that appears.

 To bind a profile to a new Datastore, select the profile in the Profile Selection menu and select the desired Datastore in Settings > Datastore.
-Upon saving, this will bind the Datastore to the profile.
+Upon saving, this will bind the Datastore to the Profile.